Need advice? Call Now, Schedule a Meeting or Contact Us

 Simultaneously, over the last decade, more employers are reluctant to hire on a full-time basis in order to avoid the high cost of medical insurance, taxes and another employee “benefits”.

-What does this mean for the PM Professional Discipline and Project-based Organizations?
+What Does This Mean for the PM Professional Discipline and Project-Based Organisations?

 When a traditional project life cycle for any large project can take years, how does the proliferation of short-term project gigs affect project teams and outcomes?
 What are the risks and opportunities?